lufinkey/BrowserCommand/README.md

 });
 ```

-Once connected, you can get a local `browser` object that functions almost exactly like the browser's [internal javascript API](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API) (A [polyfill](https://github.com/mozilla/webextension-polyfill) is used in Google Chrome to mimic the webextension standard):
+Once connected, you can get a local `browser` proxy object that functions almost exactly like the browser's [internal javascript API](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API) (A [polyfill](https://github.com/mozilla/webextension-polyfill) is used in Google Chrome to mimic the webextension standard):

 ```javascript
 client.getBrowserAPI().then((browser) => {